-I recently created a new user account and didn’t put Dropbox on it.
+In July 2019 I stopped keeping any files on my computer I created a new user account and didn’t put Dropbox on it.

-Firefox tells me that I downloaded 20 files from Dropbox in the 44 days since 28th May.
-I guess I’ve uploaded about twice that many (mostly banking aspects that needed processing) and I’ve edited a lot online.
+I downloaded 20 files from Dropbox in the first 44 days.
+I guess I uploaded about twice that many (mostly banking aspects that needed processing) and I’ve edited a lot online.
 All the ones that got downloaded got edited and then either put back or emailed somewhere.
 Then they got deleted.
 For most of that time there were almost no files in my user area.

 - Download (clone,checkout,create new) a file or files